 I traveling regularly to teach courses, and maintain a part-time practice of private consultations in person and over Skype.

 I lived for many years in Hawaii, where I was given the nickname Ka’imi.
 Suitably, Ka’imi refers to one who seeks truth and has traveled far from home.
 I now live with my family in London, UK.

-In his private practice he deals with clients who seek help with a diverse range of problems.
+In my private practice I deal with clients who seek help with a diverse range of problems.
 Some come with serious or life-threatening illness such as cancer or auto-immune disease.
 Some come because they have chronic digestive problems, insomnia, or chronic fatigue.
 Others are having trouble with a difficult life transition or spiritual issue.

-I'm available for private sessions by distance over Skype or phone, and he sees clients in person by appointment only in his London clinic.
-For further details or to book an appointment, please contact email@example.com
+I’m available for private sessions by distance over Skype or phone, and I sees clients in person by appointment only in my London clinic.

 To book an appointment, please use my online calendar